 How negative social media can affect your business

 - Charlotte Proudman tweeted an exchange with solicitor Alexander Carter-Silk after he commented on the photo in her LinkedIn profile.
-Both were publicly criticised and the solicitor's firm made a public apology
+Both were publicly criticised, and the solicitor's firm made a public apology

-- A Lacoste employee was fired for posting a photo of his pay cheque on Instagram, claiming he had breached confidentiality rules
+- A Lacoste employee was fired for posting a photo of his paycheque on Instagram, claiming he had breached confidentiality rules

 - When O2 experienced major network problems, negative tweets reached an estimated 1.7 million people

-- When 60 employees were fired at HMV, the firm forgot to remove their social media access first and they 'live-tweeted' as events unfolded
+- When 60 employees were fired at HMV, the firm forgot to remove their social media access first, and they 'live-tweeted' as events unfolded

 12 tips for protecting your online reputation

-- Set ground rules - set out your expectations of staff (who is allowed to use social media for business, what platforms, what they can and can't do/say, rules on personal use, etc) in policies, the company handbook, disciplinary procedures, etc. and give regular reminders.
+- Set ground rules - set out your expectations of staff (who is allowed to use social media for business, what platforms, what they can and can't do/say, rules on personal use, etc.) in policies, the company handbook, disciplinary procedures, etc. and give regular reminders.

 - Follow the golden rules when engaging with online feedback:

-- Move the conversation out of the public domain - use direct messaging and email to both keep customer information private and reduce any social media escalation.
+- Move the conversation out of the public domain - use direct messaging and email to keep customer information private and reduce any social media escalation.

-- Play nicely - if you're angry, aggressive or come across as uncaring, others may wade in; remember, for every detractor, they'll be many more watching to see how you handle the situation.
+- Play nicely - if you're angry, aggressive or come across as uncaring, others may wade in; remember, for every detractor, there'll be many more watching to see how you handle the situation.
 Always react to reasonable feedback, both good and bad.

 - Be proactive - others may be willing to support you in a crisis if you show a genuine commitment to your industry.

 - Create a dedicated presence across relevant social media - as Domino's Pizza found out the hard way, if something negative is said about your company, you need to be able to respond quickly.
 You can't afford to waste time getting set up.
 Create accounts across the social media platforms where your customers spend their time and on consumer or industry-related forums and review sites.
 Don't limit your presence to sites where your marketing team prefers to promote your brand and products.
-If your brand is large then dedicated fan pages and support handles help you to manage your presence more quickly and effectively.
+If your brand is large, dedicated fan pages and support handles help you manage your presence more quickly and effectively.

 - Create keyword monitoring - once you've identified what's important, set up notifications with RSS feeds and alerts for your brand and product names.
 Use relevant keywords including company name, website address, products, the names of senior managers, competitors, expressions or phrases - i.e. '<firmname> is rubbish', '<productname> scam/ripoff' and so on) and track all mentions in online conversations.

-- Learn from mistakes - if you get it wrong, 'fess up' and admit it; don't try to stonewall criticism or stay silent (think Domino's) as the situation can snowball.
+- Learn from mistakes - if you get it wrong, 'fess up' and admit it; don't try to stonewall criticism or stay silent (think Domino's), as the situation can snowball.

 - Know when to fight back - when online content breaks the law, it's time to take a stand.
 So, if someone uses defamatory language, reports false information, or attacks your brand or company unfairly, then it's time to get serious.

-- Get help if you need it - how you deal with such attacks depends on what resources are available but you might consider referring the matter to the police (to deal with discrimination or threats), legal redress (to have false information corrected or removed), aggressive SEO (to restore your online status - replacing the negative story with more positive ones again), cyber investigations (to uncover the source of attacks on your brand or company - e.g. by rivals or states), and more.
+- Get help if you need it - how you deal with such attacks depends on what resources are available, but you might consider referring the matter to the police (to deal with discrimination or threats), legal redress (to have false information corrected or removed), aggressive SEO (to restore your online status - replacing the negative story with more positive ones again), cyber investigations (to uncover the source of attacks on your brand or company - e.g. by rivals or states), and more.